Project Name: Guangzhou BRT Planning, Design, Implementation and Operation

 Rockefeller Brothers Fund

-Far East Mobility built upon earlier work in Guangzhou and Guiyang in carrying out research, planning and design on BRT and TOD issues in Guangzhou and Guiyang, attempting to incorporate often-overlooked TOD considerations such as pedestrian networks, setback usage, off-street parking standards and other aspects into ongoing BRT planning and supporting sustainable transport measures in Guangzhou.
+Far East Mobility built upon earlier work in Guangzhou and Guiyang in carrying out research, planning and design on BRT and TOD issues these and other cities, attempting to incorporate often-overlooked TOD considerations such as pedestrian networks, setback usage, off-street parking standards and other aspects into ongoing BRT planning and supporting sustainable transport measures and good practice documentation.

 Far East Mobility Role

 This TOD and low carbon development oriented work included:

 - BRT planning covering several additional corridors in Guiyang, the capital of Guizhou Province, building on earlier BRT planning.

 - A TOD plan for the BRT corridor in Yangon, Myanmar.
 This work was carried out with BRT Planning International and an overview and the project report is available at www.fareast.mobi.

 - Proposed measures to improve and resolve operational issues in the Guangzhou BRT, as documented here.

 - An additional attitudinal survey of Guangzhou BRT passengers to assess how the system was perceived approaching a decade of operation.
 (The results were surprisingly positive.)